cyb3rist/Crete-and-Tweet-your-own-Twitter-Direct-Message-Button/README.md

 Step 1: Go to your twitter account Click on "More" option.

-Step 2: Go to "Settings privacy".
+Step 2: Go to "Settings and privacy".

 Step 3: Go to Account and Click on "Your Twitter Data". (enter password if required)